-OnlinePsychologyDegrees.com is a comprehensive resource that lets you discover schools in your area that offer psychology degrees with a focus on clinical studies.
+OnlinePsychologyDegrees.com is a comprehensive resource that shows schools in your area that offer graduate psychology degrees with a focus on clinical studies.
 With our directory of schools in Massachusetts you can easily request information from multiple schools to be sure you choose the right one for you.
 Review our directory of featured accredited colleges below to get started!

-Your must work with a licensed psychologist who provides direct supervision of your interaction with clients one out of every 16 hours that you work.
+- You must work with a licensed psychologist who provides direct supervision of your interaction with clients for one out of every 16 hours that you work.

 Career Outlook for Graduates in Massachusetts

-Move ahead in your career and pursue a degree in psychology.
+Move ahead in your career and pursue a graduate degree in clinical psychology.
 Use our comprehensive list of schools below to get started!